 Recessions are complex, intimidating, and varied.
 So we look for simple, easy, and general answers on how to deal with them.
 But broad generalizations have created recession myths that aren’t always true.

-Industries that are less essential or rely on a lot of investors to stay afloat tend to do poorly during recession.
+Industries that are less essential or rely on a lot of investors to stay afloat tend to do poorly during recessions.
 These include restaurants, bars, retail, leisure, and hospitality.

-Even though recessions can negatively affect your finances, drastic actions can cause more harm than good.
+Even though it's possible that a recession negatively affects your finances, drastic actions may actually cause more harm than good.
 It might be tempting to cash out your retirement account to prevent losses, but you’ll often lose more in penalties and future interest than losses caused by a recession.

 It’s also a poor idea to pull all your money from financial institutions.
 They are one of the safest places to keep your money and are insured to cover $250,000 of each account.
 This protects over 99% of users.

 It’s fine to make financial adjustments due to a recession, but there is no need to panic.